Valheim-Modding/ValheimLib/README.md

 ## Developing

 Documentation will be included in the  *xmldocs*, and further information may be on the dedicated [ValheimModding wiki](https://github.com/Valheim-Modding/Wiki).
-Do not hestiate to ask in [the modding discord](https://discord.gg/RBq2mzeu4z) too!
+Do not hesitate to ask in [the modding discord](https://discord.gg/RBq2mzeu4z) too!

 ## Changelog